nigam214/RBAC/README.md

     php artisan migrate

 > There must be created migration file for users table, which is in Laravel out of the box.
+For other custom object, there must be a migration file for the objects table.

 ### HasRoleAndPermission Trait And Contract

-Include `HasRoleAndPermission` trait and also implement `HasRoleAndPermission` contract inside your `User` model.
+Include `HasRoleAndPermission` trait and also implement `HasRoleAndPermission` contract inside your `User` model or `Object` model.

 ```php
 use NIGAM214\RBAC\Traits\HasRoleAndPermission;